Bruno The Cat’s Pet Program

 “These might sound like small things, but they are powerful.
 I know because I see and feel the impact,” says Brittany, a nurse in the Labour and Delivery Unit at the Queen Elizabeth II Hospital.

 You are a vital link and can make sure this patient-care program continues.
-Be the beacon of hope for you, your loved ones, staff and the people in your region.
+Be the beacon of hope for you, your loved ones, staff, patients and the people in your region.

 Please, give what you can.
 Every dollar matters because it makes a difference in a life.